 The Shih Tzu was bred for centuries not just for their beautiful silky coats, but to be phenomenal companions.
 Don’t want to play ball?
 No problem.
-A Shih Tzu’s idea of a great night is relaxing together on the couch.
+Their idea of a great night is relaxing together on the couch.
 After all, they don’t hunt birds, herd cattle, or pull sleds.
 They’re just built to love their families.

 You could say that Shih Tzus are well suited for anyone with a lap.
 Their personality and energy level make them a great fit whether you have a small or large space (again, as long as it has a lap).
-A simple daily walk and plenty of snuggles will keep a Shih Tzu happy.
+A simple daily walk and plenty of snuggles will keep them happy.

 Shih Tzus also make excellent family dogs.
-However, because of the Shih Tzu’s small size, they aren’t always the best fit for families with small children, who can accidentally hurt them with rough play.
+However, because of their small size, they aren’t always the best fit for families with small children, who can accidentally hurt them with rough play.
 Better to wait until the kids are a little older and can be careful around small dogs.

-Shih Tzu’s were originally bred to be companions for emperors in China, but you don’t have to be royal to call one your own.
-The ideal human for a Shih Tzu is somebody who wants a true lap dog: a cute, soft, cuddly friend who will stick by your side while you watch TV.
+Shih Tzus were originally bred to be companions for emperors in China, but you don’t have to be royal to call one your own.
+The ideal human for this breed is somebody who wants a true lap dog: a cute, soft, cuddly friend who will stick by your side while you watch TV.
 Couch potatoes welcome; marathon runners need not apply unless you want to push your Shih Tzu in a stroller.

 Because of their long coat and short nose, Shih Tzus don’t do well in heat or humidity.
-If you live in a climate with severe heat, it will be important to have air conditioning to keep your Shih Tzu cool.
+If you live in a climate with severe heat, it will be important to have air conditioning to keep your dog cool.

 Training a Shih Tzu can be both amusing and frustrating.
-We can’t tell you whether a Shih Tzu is inherently stubborn, or just gets away with it because they’re cute.
+We can’t tell you whether a dog like these is inherently stubborn, or just gets away with it because they’re cute.
 But either way, stick with your training, be consistent, and remember that praise works better than punishment with the people-pleasing Shih Tzu.
 Food treats also don’t hurt.

 Shih Tzus, for all their endearing qualities, are notoriously difficult to housebreak.
-It might be hard for humans to understand their “what’s in it for me?” attitude toward toileting, but dogs are different than people, and a Shih Tzu needs to be enticed to good behavior.
+It might be hard for humans to understand their “what’s in it for me?” attitude toward toileting, but dogs are different than people, and this breed needs to be enticed to good behavior.

 Will you need to brush your Shih Tzu?
 Yes, you will.
-Shih Tzus have a marvelous double coat of hair, which means that if your Shih Tzu’s hair is clipped short, you will need to brush often to avoid shedding.
+They have a marvelous double coat of hair, which means that if your Shih Tzus’ hair is clipped short, you will need to brush often to avoid shedding.
 A long coat might look like a lot of work, but it can keep shedding under control, because the outer coat will catch much of the undercoat’s shedding until you’re ready to brush.
-Just be aware that a Shih Tzu’s hair is fast growing.
+Just be aware that their hair is fast growing.
 You’ll need to invest in a pair of clippers, or visit a groomer when your dog’s hair gets a little too long.

 If you really like that show dog look, or you’re curious about the many ways to groom and style your Shih Tzu, see our list of popular Shih Tzu hairstyles.
 Then dress them up with some Shih Tzu sized clothes and accessories.